cuba-platform/grapesjs-addon/README.md

 `grapesJsNewsletterHtmlEditor` component has additional `inlineCss`.
 If enabled then css classes will be inlined in HTML.

-UI components can be extended with plugins using `plugins` tag.
+UI components can be extended with plugins using `plugin` tag.
 A plugin can be selected from a list of predefined plugins or can be configured as a new plugin.

 Default available plugins: